Brand Positioning for Contract Manufacturing

 Probably the most critical element of cutting through in this crowded market, then, is brand positioning – how CMs differentiate themselves in the eyes of customers and prospects to achieve sustainable growth.

-As a contact manufacturer you may want customers to think of you as:
+As a contract manufacturer, you may want customers to think of you as:

 • The cheapest